dhui808/software-concepts/jwt.md

     server verifies for authenticity and only then responds to the request.

 ### Opaque Access Tokens
-    Opaque access tokens are tokens in a proprietary format that you cannot access and typically contain some identifier to information in a server's persistent storage.
-To validate an opaque token, the recipient of the token needs to call the server that issued the token.
+    The opaque token is a random unique string of characters issued by the authorization server.
+It is one of the possible formats that access tokens or refresh tokens can take.
+The opaque token does not pass any identifiable information on the user so it’s impossible for the resource server to make any authorization decisions based on the opaque token itself.
+    The opaque contains an identifier to information stored on the authorization server.
+To validate the token and retrieve the information on the token and the user, the resource server calls the authorization server and requests the token introspection.

 ### JWT access tokens
     JSON Web Token (JWT) access tokens conform to the JWT standard and contain information about an entity in the form of